sx-aurora-dev/llvm-project/README.md

       -fopenmp -fopenmp-targets=aurora-nec-veort -O3 ...

 The implementation invokes another compiler instance to compile the offloaded code for the VE.
 By default, this is 'clang' as found in your PATH.
-To choose a different target compiler, pass the option '-fopenmp-nec-compiler=COMPILER' where 'COMPILER' may be either of 'clang', to use llvm-ve, 'rvclang' to use llvm-ve with the region vectorizer or 'ncc', to use the NEC C Compiler at '/opt/nec/ve/bin/ncc'.
+To choose a different target compiler, pass the option '-fopenmp-nec-compiler=COMPILER' where 'COMPILER' may be either of 'clang', to use llvm-ve, 'rvclang' to use llvm-ve with the region vectorizer or 'ncc', to use the NEC C Compiler at '/opt/nec/ve/bin/ncc' or an absolute path to a target compiler by using the prefix `path:`, ie

+    -fopenmp-nec-compiler=path:/opt/nec/ve/bin/ncc-3.0.4

+The default target compiler can be configured by changing the value of the CMake variable ``NECAURORA_DEFAULT_TARGET_COMPILER``.

+To pass additional command line arguments to the target compiler, use the flag `-Xopenmp-target <argv_to_pass_on>` repeatedly for each argument.

 ### VEL Intrinsics for direct vector programming